 - A Maritime Search Engine and Resource Discovery tool to collect, annotate and provide access to existing electronic maritime resources.

 - An Electronic Repository for maritime materials with no other home, including curricula, grey literature and Coriolis: the Interdisciplinary Journal of Maritime Studies.
 This is about becoming a community for maritime studies.
 Creating a home for materials and ideas that might not otherwise see the light of day, but that may inspire further research and dialog is the purpose of this portion of the project.

 - A Communication or Community forum compiling maritime news, reviews of available resources and books, user-added items, etc.

-- CORIOLIS: The Interdisciplinary Journal of Maritime Studies published Volume 4, No 1 in 2013.
+- CORIOLIS: The Interdisciplinary Journal of Maritime Studies published Volume 4, No 2.
 Featuring articles by Stephen Russell Berry, Frances Brennan, and Lynn Harris.

 - Fall River Crew Lists are now online!

 - We've added San Francisco Shanghaid, a database containing the names, vessels and shipping agents for late 19thc San Francisco vessels.

 - The American Offshore Whaling Voyages Database, a project of the The World Whaling History, is focused on describing the effects that whaling has had on populations of whales over the centuries and throughout the world's oceans.

 - The Whaleman's Shipping List was the main source of information on American whaling vessels throughout the second half of the 19th and early part of the 20th centuries, and is now available for research.